gdlc/STT465/samplingI.md

   xtabs(~X+Y)/B
 ```

 In the above-case we sample directly from the joint distribution.
-In many instances involving continous or a mix of continuous  and discrete random variables the joint distribution does not have a closed form (we will encounter this many times when dealing with posterior distributions).
+In many instances (involving continous or a mix of continuous  and discrete random variables) the joint distribution does not have a closed form (we will encounter this many times when dealing with posterior distributions) and therefore, we cannot sample dirctly from it.
 In these cases we need another sampling strategy.
 Below we discuss two methods: composition sampling and Gibbs sampling.

 **(1) Composition Sampling**